No. 18/663, ‘B’ Company, 13th Battalion, Royal Irish Rifles, previously

 Mary Elizabeth (born 12 June 1914 in Mill Street, Newtownards)

-John (born 22 July 1916, three weeks after his father was killed in action)
+John (born 22 July 1916 in Mill Street, Newtownards, three weeks after his father was killed in action)

-John Weir enlisted in Newtownards, served with the 13th Battalion Royal Irish Rifles in 108th Brigade of the 36th (Ulster) Division and was killed in action on the first day of the Battle of the Somme.
+Rifleman John Weir (No. 18/663) enlisted in Newtownards in November 1915, served with the 13th Battalion Royal Irish Rifles in 108th Brigade of the 36th (Ulster) Division and was killed in action on the first day of the Battle of the Somme.

-Rifleman John Weir has no known grave and he is commemorated on the Thiepval Memorial in France; on Newtownards and District War Memorial and in Newtownards Parish Church of Ireland Church (St Mark).
+Rifleman John Weir (No. 18/663) has no known grave and he is commemorated on the Thiepval Memorial in France; on Newtownards and District War Memorial and in Newtownards Parish Church of Ireland Church (St Mark’s).